vinci-proxy/vinci-proxy.github.io/README.md

 # web

-vinci project's website.
+vinxi project's website.

-If you'd like to contribute or fix typos, please edit the [markdown docs](https://github.com/vinci-toolkit/vinci/tree/master/docs), the contents of this repo are generated from these.
+If you'd like to contribute or fix typos, please edit the [markdown docs](https://github.com/vinxi-toolkit/vinxi/tree/master/docs), the contents of this repo are generated from these.

 Site originally based on [apex/web](https://github.com/apex/web)